clubisenus/iseWebsiteV2/README.md

 ```yarn run build:production``` to build remote test build
 ```yarn run deploy:production``` to deploy remote test build
 check https://nusiseclub.com for any issues in your build
+check that website is still pointing the the repo, otherwise change it in github pages settings
+because still can't figure out how to do a dynamic CNAME file

 Notes: